waynodiablo/Oystercard/sequence/onsite/final_projects.md

 #### Friday

 * 9.30am - 1pm: Your coach will be available to give you feedback on your presentation.
-* 1pm: Restore your laptops to factory settings and return them to Cata.
+* 1pm: Restore your laptops to factory settings and return them to Florence.
 [Instructions](https://github.com/makersacademy/course/blob/master/pills/returning_your_makers_laptop.md).

 ##### Demo day ceremony